-The student's/Fellow's withdrawal date is the last date of the academic attendance as determined by the institution from its attendance records.
+The student's/Fellow's "official" withdrawal date is the date the student submits the signed withdrawal form to the Registrar's Office.
 If the institutional leave of absence is not considered an official leave of absence for Title IV purposes, the withdrawal date for a student/Fellow who takes an institutional leave of absence is the last date of attendance prior to the leave.